wandb/awesome-dl-projects/README.md

 # Gallery

-[The Gallery](https://app.wandb.ai/gallery) features curated machine learning reports by researchers exploring deep learning techniques, Kagglers showcasing winning models, and industry leaders sharing best practices.
+[The Gallery](https://app.wandb.ai/gallery) by Weights & Biases features curated machine learning reports by researchers exploring deep learning techniques, Kagglers showcasing winning models, and industry leaders sharing best practices.

 This is a collection of the code that accompanies the reports.